-Ask me anything: 10 questions > successful Kickstarter campaign
+Ask me anything: My first successful Kickstarter campaign

 www.riut.co.uk The point of Kickstarter is that one person with a good idea, some preparation and the energy to stick with it can raise funds to realise their idea with the help of the crowd alone.
 I did it and I'm happy to tell you more about anything that isn't isn't mentioned below.

 I'm Sarah, a Kickstarter project creator.
 On 26 November 2014 my idea - the revolutionary RiutBag - was fully funded by over 1000 backers.
 I hit my funding target (29,700GBP) in one week and was eventually 217% funded in 30 days.
 Here's my project: http://kck.st/1tvaf06

 A masters student in business and entrepreneurship got in touch to ask me what I did to help these 1091 backers lift the RiutBag off my sketch book pages and into reality.
 I'm always thrilled to answer such questions.
 They help me realise more about what I'm doing and are hopefully a good source for you too.